 Once downloaded to a temporary location, the User Account Control displays the message "Do you want to allow the following program to make changes to this computer".
 You must click Yes to grant permission to copy files into this folder.
 If you said Yes and it has not updated to the later version it means that the new files could not be copied into the program folder.
-It may be that the program folder is Read-Only or has some other permission setting preventing files from being updated.
-If you can't remove the Read-Only status of this folder yourself, contact your Administrator for permissions to update files in this folder.
+There may be security or permission settings on your computer preventing the updates.
+Contact your Administrator for permissions to update files in this folder.

 WBS Schedule Pro integrates with and is fully compatible with the following versions of Microsoft Project: